 Thomas spent 25 years starting, owning and managing three small companies in the manufacturing, mining, energy and technology sectors.
 He also served as a founding member on the board of the Offshore Trade Association of Nova Scotia, as president of the Cape Breton Offshore Trade Association, as Executive Director of Vision - Community Initiatives for Regional Development and as co chair of the remediation subcommittee of the Sydney Tar Ponds Cleanup.

-From this background he joined his Love here in BC after realizing that just making a living failed to complete his human experience; they have shared their passion for learning and exploration while taking the time to care for aging parents in their sunset years.
+From this background he joined his Love here in BC after realizing that just making a living failed to complete his human experience; they shared their passion for learning and exploration while taking the time to care for aging parents in their sunset years.

 “We want people to know sustainability is possible to achieve anywhere, not just for someone living in the country with acreage.
 It has to be doable anywhere,” says Thomas.
 “It’s simply not sustainable if it’s not replicable.”
 Click here to read more.